abd-abdur/LazYdrobe/README.md

    - **Primary Key:** `product_id`
    - **Foreign Key:** `user_id` references `Users(user_id)`

+# Database Setup and Usage Instructions

 The provided SQL script includes the following sections:

+## 1. Database Creation
-Database Creation: Creates the database if it does not exist.
+Creates the database if it does not already exist.

+## 2. Table Definitions
-Table Definitions: Creates tables with appropriate fields, data types, and relationships.
+Defines tables with appropriate fields, data types, and relationships.

+## 3. Sample Data Insertion
-Sample Data Insertion: Inserts sample data into each table to facilitate testing and development.
+Inserts sample data into each table to facilitate testing and development.

+## Usage Instructions

-Usage (Set Up the Database):
+### Setting Up the Database

+Follow these steps to set up the database:

+1. **Ensure MySQL Server is Running**
+   - Make sure your MySQL server is started and accessible.

+2. **Open Your Database Management System**
+   - Launch a MySQL-compatible database management system (e.g., MySQL Workbench, phpMyAdmin, etc.).

+3. **Access the Query Editor**
+   - Navigate to the query editor section of your DBMS.

+4. **Copy the SQL Script**
-Run the SQL script in a MySQL-compatible database management system.
+   - Copy the entire SQL script provided in this repository.
-Ensure that the database server is running.

-Testing:
+5. **Paste the SQL Script**
+   - Paste the copied script into the query editor.

+6. **Execute the Script**
+   - Run the script by clicking the 'Execute' button or using the appropriate command (usually F5 or Ctrl + Enter).
+   - This will create the database, define tables, and insert sample data.

+### Testing the Database

-After creating the database and tables, you can use SQL queries to test and retrieve data.
+After the database and tables are set up:

+- You can run SQL queries to test and retrieve data.
-You can modify the sample data as needed for further testing.
+- Feel free to modify the sample data as needed for further testing.

-Requirements:
+## Requirements
-MySQL or any compatible relational database management system.
+- MySQL or any compatible relational database management system.
-Basic knowledge of SQL to interact with the database.
+- Basic knowledge of SQL to interact with the database.

 ## Schema Diagram